gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 by altering the content of INIT chunk, for instance by removing all offered DTLS Key Management Methods but the one desired.
-This is possible if the attacker is an on-path attacker that can modify packet because INIT and INIT-ACK chunks are plain text.
+This is possible if the attacker is an on-path attacker that can modify packet because INIT and INIT ACK chunks are plain text.

-Preventing the downgrade attacks is implemented by using at the initiator the list of offered DTLS Key Management Method sent in the INIT chunk plus the selected DTLS Key Management Method received in the INIT-ACK chunk from the responder for deriving the keys from the handshaked secrets obtained during DTLS initial handshake.
+Preventing the downgrade attacks is implemented by using at the initiator the list of offered DTLS Key Management Method sent in the INIT chunk plus the selected DTLS Key Management Method received in the INIT ACK chunk from the responder for deriving the keys from the handshaked secrets obtained during DTLS initial handshake.
-At the responder, the list of offered DTLS Key Management Methods received in the INIT chunk plus the selected DTLS Key Management Method that is sent in the INIT-ACK chunk will be used for deriving the keys from the handshaked secrets obtained during DTLS initial handshake.
+At the responder, the list of offered DTLS Key Management Methods received in the INIT chunk plus the selected DTLS Key Management Method that is sent in the INIT ACK chunk will be used for deriving the keys from the handshaked secrets obtained during DTLS initial handshake.

-If the attacker succeeds in changing the DTLS Key Management Methods in either INIT, INIT-ACK or both chunks, the peers will not be able to derive the same keys and the Association will not be possible to proceed.
+If the attacker succeeds in changing the DTLS Key Management Methods in either INIT, INIT ACK or both chunks, the peers will not be able to derive the same keys and the Association will not be possible to proceed.

 Thus, as long as the DTLS Key Management Method includes the ordered list of protection